browserengineering/book/book/scheduling-and-threading.md

-Except there is a bug in this code: it doesn't account for the fact that the first thread and the timer thread run concurrently, and there is therefore no guarantee that one callback that writes to `schedule_task` will not be interleaved with code on the other thread trying to read the task queue, leading to a [race condition](https://en.wikipedia.org/wiki/Race_condition) bug and nondeterministic results.
+Except there is a bug in this code: it doesn't account for the fact that the first thread and the timer thread run concurrently, and there is therefore no guarantee that one callback that adds a task via `schedule_task` will not be interleaved with code on the other thread trying to read the task queue, leading to a [race condition](https://en.wikipedia.org/wiki/Race_condition) bug and nondeterministic results.